Mandarin orange: Fruit rind oil

+The oils expressed from the peel/rind of mandarin are used as flavor and fragrance materials.
+Compositional differences arise from both cultivar and stage of fruit ripeness (green - unripe; yellow - partially ripe; and "red" - fully ripe).
+In general, the aroma of the peel oils are described as "citrus, floral, bitter orange, orange, terpenic, aldehydic, orange rind, neroli".

 Cultural significance

 In North America, mandarins are commonly purchased in 5- or 10-pound boxes, individually wrapped in soft green paper, and given in Christmas stockings.
 This custom goes back to the 1880s when Japanese immigrants in Canada and the United States began receiving Japanese mandarin oranges from their families back home as gifts for the New Year.
 The tradition spread among the non-Japanese population and eastwards across the country: each November harvest, "The oranges were quickly unloaded and shipped east by rail.
 'Orange Trains' – trains with boxcars painted orange – alerted everyone along the way that the irresistible oranges from Japan were back again for the holidays.
 For many, the arrival of Japanese mandarin oranges signalled the beginning of the holiday season."
 Satsumas were grown in the United States from the early 1900s.
 Still, Japan remained a major supplier.
 U.S. imports of these Japanese oranges was suspended due to hostilities with Japan during World War II.
 While they were one of the first Japanese goods allowed for export after the end of the war, residual hostility led to the rebranding of these oranges as "Mandarin" oranges instead of "Japanese" oranges.

 The delivery of the first batch of mandarin oranges from Japan in the port of Vancouver is greeted with a festival that combines Santa Claus and Japanese dancers—young girls dressed in traditional kimonos.
 Historically, the Christmas fruit sold in North America was mostly Dancys, but now it is more often a hybrid.
 This Japanese tradition merged with European traditions related to the Christmas stocking.
 Saint Nicholas is said to have put gold coins into the stockings of three poor girls so that they would be able to afford to get married.
 Sometimes the story is told with gold balls instead of bags of gold, and oranges became a symbolic stand-in for these gold balls, and are put in Christmas stockings in Canada.
 Their use as Christmas gifts probably spread from the Japanese immigrant community.
 Mandarin oranges are mentioned in Sinclair Ross' 1942 novel, As for Me and My House, and his 1939 short story, Cornet at Night.